hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 | ----------- | ----------- | ----------- | ------------ | ------- |
 | Demo        | 2           | 2 core      | 8 GB RAM     | 50GB    |
 | Production  | 2           | 4-8 core    | 16-32 GB RAM | 50GB    |

+### Active/Active - Redis Server

+Redis server v5 and v6 are both supported and have been tested thoroughly with Terraform Enterprise.
+Redis Cluster is *not* currently supported.
+Options are provided for the following:

+- redis_port: Allows for connecting to a Redis server running on a nonstandard port
+- redis_use_password_auth: This can be set to 1 if you are using password authentication, or 0 if not.
+- redis_use_tls: Allows to enabling(1) or disabling(0) the TLS requirement

+Additional details can be found on the [Active/Active Installation page](../../install/active-active.html).